uaqq/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 /home/usr1/data2/gpsegdir1/gpbackup1.txt
 ```

 The content ID in the first column is the identifier inserted into the file path \(for example, `gpsegdir0/gpbackup0.txt` above\) Files are created on the segment hosts, rather than on the master, as they would be in a standard `COPY` operation.
-No data files are created for the mirror segments when using `ON SEGMENT` copying.
+No data files are created for the mirror segments when using `ON_SEGMENT` copying.

 If an absolute path is specified, instead of `<SEG_DATA_DIR>`, such as in the statement

 ```
-COPY mytable TO '/tmp/gpdir/gpbackup_<SEGID>.txt' ON SEGMENT;
+COPY mytable TO '/tmp/gpdir/gpbackup_<SEGID>.txt' (ON_SEGMENT);
 ```

 files would be placed in `/tmp/gpdir` on every segment.
-The `gpfdist` tool can also be used to restore data files generated with `COPY TO` with the `ON SEGMENT` option if redistribution is necessary.
+The `gpfdist` tool can also be used to restore data files generated with `COPY TO` with the `ON_SEGMENT` option if redistribution is necessary.

 > **Note** Tools such as `gpfdist` can be used to restore data.
-The backup/restore tools will not work with files that were manually generated with `COPY TO ON SEGMENT`.
+The backup/restore tools will not work with files that were manually generated with `COPY TO (ON_SEGMENT)`.

 This example uses a `SELECT` statement to copy data to files on each segment:

 ```
-COPY (SELECT * FROM testtbl) TO '/tmp/mytst<SEGID>' ON SEGMENT;
+COPY (SELECT * FROM testtbl) TO '/tmp/mytst<SEGID>' (ON_SEGMENT);
 ```

 This example copies the data from the `lineitem` table and uses the `PROGRAM` clause to add the data to the `/tmp/lineitem_program.csv` file with `cat` utility.
 The file is placed on the Greenplum Database master.